OvidijusParsiunas/speech-to-element/component/README.md

 <img src="https://raw.githubusercontent.com/OvidijusParsiunas/speech-to-element/HEAD/assets/banner-white.png" alt="Logo">

-<b>Speech To Element</b> is an all purpose library that transcribes your speech into text right out of the box!
+<b>Speech To Element</b> is an all purpose [npm](https://www.npmjs.com/package/speech-to-element) library that can transcribe speech into text right out of the box!
 Try it out in the [official website](https://speechtoelement.com).

 ### :zap: Services